 Azerbaijani national cuisine is very diverse and has dozens of different types of dairy, meat, flour, vegetable dishes.
 Such a diversity was influenced by the geographical conditions and social status of people.

 Baku Old Town is the biggest historical attraction in Baku.
-Fortress walls surround the Old Town.
 Being classified as a World Heritage Site by UNESCO, the Old Town is not only a bunch of ancient stones, but it is a lively area with about 3000 inhabitants.

 Baku among all cities in Azerbaijan is the most vibrant for its nightlife, ranging from clubs, bars, and discos to live music.
 Prices for food and drinks are reasonable in comparison to their American and European counterparts.